Devi-Muna/CloudSlash/WALKTHROUGH.md

 ## 3. Heuristic Detection Logic

-CloudSlash v1.2.5 includes advanced heuristics designed to detect subtle forms of infrastructure waste that escape simple tag-based filtering.
+CloudSlash v1.2.6 includes advanced heuristics designed to detect subtle forms of infrastructure waste that escape simple tag-based filtering.

+### Idle Clusters (ECS)

+**Introduced in v1.2.6**

+Detects ECS Clusters that are incurring EC2 costs but running no workload tasks.

+**Detection Logic:**

+1.  **Capacity Check**: Verifies the cluster has registered Container Instances (EC2 nodes).
+2.  **Workload Filter**: Checks `runningTasksCount` and `pendingTasksCount`.
+If both are 0, the compute capacity is effectively wasted.
+3.  **Uptime Verification**: Cross-references instance uptime to ensure they aren't just "warming up" (must be > 1 hour old).

+### Empty Services (Crash Loops)

+**Introduced in v1.2.6**

+Identifies ECS Services that are configured to run tasks but failing to do so, often indicating a broken deployment or missing artifact.

+**Forensic Diagnosis:**

+The engine analyzes the service's recent events to pinpoint the root cause:

+- **Infrastructure Issue**: "unable to place a task" (Insufficient Memory/CPU).
+- **Code Issue**: "task failed to start" (Application Crash).
+- **Broken Artifact**: Checks if the Docker image (ECR) referenced in the Task Definition still exists.
+If the image is deleted, the service is flagged as a "Broken Artifact".

 ### Trap Door Analysis (Fargate Profiles)